nerdstein/nerdstein-design-library/design-library/source/_patterns/01-atoms/10-footer-text/footer-text.md

-# Atom: Footer Text
 ---
 title: Footer Text
 ---
-Text style for the footer.
+Text style for the footer credits and Copyright.

 *Belongs to*